740 East Foothill Boulevard

 Why did National CORE wait to consult with the community?

 Based on the urgent need for affordable housing in California, funding sources at all levels (local, state, federal) are significantly oversubscribed.
-The 740 E. Foothill Blvd. development submitted an application to the most recent LACDA Notice for Funding Availability (NOFA) round in fall 2022, which made available $35.2 million in capital financing.
+The 740 E. Foothill Blvd. development submitted an application to the LACDA Notice for Funding Availability (NOFA) round in fall 2022, which made available $35.2 million in capital financing.
 LACDA received 31 applications requesting a combined total of over $124 million.
 LACDA evaluates, scores and ranks proposals according to established criteria aligned with the goals, policies and needs of L.A.
 County.

 Funding recommendations were released at the end of March 2023, with only seven applicants succeeding in competing for the available funds (including the 740 E. Foothill Blvd. development).
 The competitive nature of the process makes it difficult to initiate significant consultation and engagement with the community in light of an overarching uncertainty of a successful financing award and ability for a project to proceed.
-As such, a final funding recommendation for an award of local funds is often the point at which affordable housing projects take a critical step closer to financial feasibility and can initiate meaningful next steps, including outreach and community engagement.
-Without a funding award, as with those 24 unsuccessful projects, a proposed project is unable to proceed.

 Will National CORE meet in person with local agencies and residents?

 Yes, in-person meetings with local agencies and residents are part of our ongoing outreach.
+National CORE has engaged in two gatherings of community members as well as one-on-one meetings with community members.

 Is National CORE engaging with local agencies that are opposing the development?